CrossCountry promises better journeys for South West rail users

 CrossCountry is promising more reliable journeys in the South West because of improvements to its Voyager trains.

-With more instances of severe weather presenting challenges to transport, CrossCountry has made significant changes to its trains to ensure they can continue working in stormy weather along the exposed sea wall on the South coast.
+With more instances of severe weather presenting challenges to transport, has made significant changes to its trains to ensure they can continue working in stormy weather along the exposed sea wall on the South Devon coast.

 This left passengers having to use other services to complete their journeys, leading them to believe that they could not rely on the region’s train connections to the and North.